 The challenges of ecosystem restoration and the philosophy behind Adaptive Management are captured in the following summary statement: Because of the changing conditions and uncertainties, ecosystem stability can only be viewed as a short-term objective.
 Long-term restoration must be an ongoing process whereby restoration implementation becomes a continuing series of management decisions.
-Each decision should be based upon a growing pool of research information, updated measurements of ecosystem responses, and evaluations of degrees of progress in reaching a set of goals or targets that have been identified as indicative of ecosystem vitality (Davis and Ogden 1994).
+Each decision should be based upon a growing pool of research information, updated measurements of ecosystem responses, and evaluations of degrees of progress in reaching a set of goals or targets that have been identified as indicative of ecosystem vitality as displayed in Figure 9-2 below (Davis and Ogden 1994).